Alexandrine of Mecklenburg-Schwerin: Later life

 In 1947, she was widowed; she became the first queen dowager of Denmark to opt not to use that title.
 In her later years, Alexandrine spent most of her widowhood at Marselisborg Castle in Jutland.
 She remained very active until the end of her life, continuing her work as a patron and her charitable work; she was also an avid golfer and photographer, and produced excellent needlework.

-Queen Alexandrine died on 28 December 1952 in her sleep, four days after her birthday.
+Queen Alexandrine died on 28 December 1952 in her sleep, aged 73.
 She had an intestinal operation a week and a half before her death.
 She was buried at the traditional burial place of the royal family in Roskilde Cathedral.